turingschool/gear-up/empathy.markdown

 ## Final Reflection (10 min)

 We'll take a few minutes to tie this really complex topic back to what we, as individuals, can do today to connect and do right by others who are affected by the disparities we discussed in groups.
 Remember, privilege is not a concept we're using to make individuals feel guilty, rather it is a framework in which we can better understand each other and stay connected in spite of widely varying experiences.
+As we close out, take a few minutes to write in your notebook and respond to these prompts:

+  * What are you taking away from this session?
+  * What perspectives did you hear today that make you think differently or challenged you?

+ Facilitator:  Close with a few final thoughts to summarize the group discussion